An Agent-Centric Dynamical Systems Perspective on Multi-Agent Reinforcement Learning: Understanding Individual Decision-Making in MARL

 \subsection{Sensitivity Analysis}

-So far, we have analysed the phase-space structure of the MARL dynamical system to understand its stability.
-This serves as a useful post-hoc diagnostic tool, helping practitioners assess the asymptotic performance arising from specific combinations of environments and agent types.
-Given that we can analyse the phase-space structure, can we also understand how it varies with particular dynamical system inputs?
-In particular, we seek to characterise the topological changes in the phase space induced by varying hyperparameters or by employing different learning functions $g$.

-To address this, we conduct a sensitivity analysis by sweeping over $\gamma$, the discounting value in IDQN, as well as $\epsilon_\text{End}$.
-When using $\epsilon$-greedy we instantiate with $\epsilon=0.9$ and exponentially decay during learning until $\epsilon_\text{End}$.
-For each setting, we simulate ensembles of trajectories across multiple random seeds, discard burn-in, and estimate the maximal Lyapunov exponent and fractal dimension $D_2$ by aggregating post-burn-in policy traces.
-Plotting these quantities as functions of the swept parameter produces Figure \ref{fig:mp_sensitivity}.
-It is clear that increasing $\gamma$ reduces cycling in Matching Pennies drastically as $\gamma \rightarrow 1$.
-Setting $\epsilon_{\text{End}} = 0$, which removes all exploration stochasticity at the end of training, results in convergence to a fixed point, as indicated by $\lambda_{\max}, D_2 \rightarrow 0$.
-Interestingly, a small increase tends to produce cyclical behaviour, but increasing further reduces this effect which may indicate convergence toward a smaller-radius limit cycle or quasi-cycle compared to the case with $\epsilon_{\text{End}} \approx 0.4$.
-Figure \ref{fig:sensitivity_recurrences} further supports these claims quantitatively: the far left figure shows a clear limit cycle with determinism, the centre left a quasi-cycle as the spread of diagonal lines indicates higher stochasticity, the centre right has hallmarks of the beginnings of chaos, and finally the far right is almost purely stochastic with very faint structure.

-These sensitivity experiments reveal not only the \textit{shape} of the MARL phase space, but also \textit{why} it assumes that shape under different hyperparameter settings.
-This, in turn, enables us to anticipate how learning stability and long-term behaviour evolve as hyperparameters (including sources of stochasticity) vary, thereby providing a principled connection between hyperparameter tuning and dynamical-systems analysis.
+We analyse how MARL dynamics change under variations in hyperparameters and learning rules, focusing on topological shifts in phase space induced by different choices of $g$.
+We sweep the discount factor $\gamma$ and terminal exploration rate $\epsilon_{\text{End}}$ in IDQN (with $\epsilon=0.9$ and exponential decay), estimating the maximal Lyapunov exponent and correlation dimension $D_2$ from post-burn-in policy traces across seeds (Figure \ref{fig:mp_sensitivity}).
+Increasing $\gamma$ suppresses cycling in Matching Pennies as $\gamma \to 1$.
+Setting $\epsilon_{\text{End}}=0$ removes exploration noise, yielding convergence to a fixed point ($\lambda_{\max}, D_2 \to 0$).
+Interestingly, small positive $\epsilon_{\text{End}}$ induces cyclical behaviour, while larger values reduce structure, suggesting convergence toward smaller radius limit cycles or quasi-cycles compared to the case with $\epsilon_{\text{End}} \approx 0.4$.
+Recurrence plots (Figure \ref{fig:sensitivity_recurrences}) corroborate this transition: the far left figure shows a clear limit cycle with determinism, the centre left a quasi-cycle as the spread of diagonal lines indicates higher stochasticity, the centre right has hallmarks of the beginnings of chaos, and finally the far right is almost purely stochastic with very faint structure.
+These sensitivity experiments reveal not only the phase space \textit{shape}, but also \textit{why} it assumes that shape under different hyperparameter settings, providing a principled connection between tuning choices and long-term dynamical behaviour.